THE Tax Law Institute |1717 N Street NW |STE 1|Washington, DC 20036 |+1(202) 800-9230

 Honolulu, Hawai'i

-Khadija Y. DeLoache is a retired Education, Curriculum Development and Training Specialist.
+Khadija Yvonne DeLoache is a retired Education, Curriculum Development and Training Specialist.
 She earned a Certificate in Physiology in 2021 from the Harvard Medical School HMX Program sponsored by TLI.

 Founded in 2020 by Janean Kong, Jim Chapman, L.B.
-Carpenter and Michael Stuart, all of the Tax Law Institute (with the invaluable assistance of 2021 Tax Court bar applicant, Rod Monger, Ph.D.), the Hawai'i Federal Tax Clinic offers free advocacy, free tax education, and pro bono legal representation to low-income Hawaiians who meet IRS Income Guidelines.
-The Clinic is generously supported by the Tax Law Institute.
+Carpenter and Michael Jerome Stuart (and thanks to the assistance of 2021 Tax Court bar applicant, Rod Monger, Ph.D.), the Hawai'i Federal Tax Clinic offers free advocacy, free tax education, and pro bono legal representation to low-income Hawaiians who meet IRS Income Guidelines.
+The Clinic is generously supported by the Tax Law Institute, and Thomas Reuters who graciously provides assistance to the Pro Bono Program.
 The Hawaii Federal Tax Clinic is a 501(c)(3) corporation.

 The Acting Clinic Director is Tax Counsel Jeffrey Thompson E.A.
 USTCP.
 He is an IRS enrolled agent and is admitted to practice before the U.S. Tax Court.